jessebuckmann/sample_preparation_module/projects/SamplePreparationModule_by_Roos_and_Jesse/peer_instructions/intructions.md

 ### Aqua Regia

-Aqua regia (King's Water) is an acid which is famous for being able to nobel metals such as gold and platinum hence the regia in the name.
+Aqua Regia (King's Water) is an acid which is famous for being able to nobel metals such as gold and platinum hence the regia in the name.
 It consists of a 3:1 molar ratio of hydrochloric: nitric acid and is yellow of color.
 You should ask one of the people that work in the lab to make it for you.
 We asked Naud van Bunningen (a.j.vanbunningen@uu.nl) to help us prepare it.

 ### Finn Pipet

+In this section we will give a small instruction on how to use a Finn pipet.
+There are different modules of Finn pipets that enable you to pipet different quantities of liquids.
+The pipet that you will need to use can pipet a volume of 1-5ml.
+The quantity can be changed by turning the knob at the end.
+For some pipets you need to pull this back before you are able to turn it.
+Add a plastic tip to the pipet when you want to start pipetting.
+When you push the knob you will encounter two 'stops', try it a couple times to see if you feel it.
+When you want to suck up liquid you push until you reach the first stop.
+During the entire pipetting process you should keep your pipet vertical.
+Now place your pipet point in the liquid and slowly release the knob to suck up the liquid.
+To squirt out the liquid again push until the second stop while keeping the pipet point against your glass at an angle of around 45°.
+When pipetting a volume for the first time, follow this procedure in the beaker containing the liquid you wish to pipet, before you add it to another beaker.
+This is because there is always some residual liquid in the pipet tip after pipeting.
+This also means that you have to keep your pipet tip pointing downwards.
+Work up in increasing volumes, to keep the pipetting as accurately as possible.
+When you are done pipetting a specific substance you can dispose the tip by pressing the ejector button next to the knob.

+If you think this explanation too complicated and would rather see an [instructional video](https://www.youtube.com/watch?v=QGX490kuKjg) feel free to watch it.
+This might also help with the visual representation of the process